-The compliance office performs essential functions to ensure that effective compliance is occurring in all activities governed by federal law and regulation, and by university policy.
+The University Compliance Office is a function which helps to verify that compliance is occurring in select activities governed by federal law and regulation, and by university policy.

 Verification

-Verification does not mean performing the work of compliance.
-It means making sure that all relevant activities have effective compliance organizations and these compliance organizations have effective policies and procedures, effective training programs and effective techniques for monitoring compliance.
+The University Compliance Office performs verification of select activities that occur at the university.
+Verification does not mean performing the actual work of compliance.
+Rather, it means making sure that the relevant activities have effective compliance organizations, and that the organizations have the following elements:

 Compliance Audits

-The compliance office conducts compliance audits.
-Auditing is not the same as monitoring.
-Auditing and monitoring are both means of checking to see if compliance has occurred.
-However, there are important differences:
+The University Compliance Office conducts compliance audits of select activities across the university.
+Compliance audits are not the same as monitoring.
+Both are a means of checking to see if compliance has occurred; however, there are differences as noted below:

 University Code of Conduct

-The office is responsible for developing, revising and maintaining a university code of conduct.
+The University Compliance Office is responsible for developing, revising, and maintaining a university code of conduct.

 Communication with University Leadership

-The office maintains effective and ongoing communication with the university’s senior management and with the audit committee of the Board of Trustees concerning the state of compliance in university activities that require compliance.
-This communication includes regular reports of compliance activity—audits, hotline activity, etc. and also of plans for future compliance activity.
+The University Compliance Office maintains effective and ongoing communication with senior management and the audit committee of the Board of Trustees members regarding the state of select university compliance activities.
+This communication includes regular reports of compliance activities such as audits, hotline activities, as well as plans for future compliance activities.

 - Furthering a university culture that does not tolerate illegal or actionable behavior and prompts faculty and staff to consider the potentially adverse legal consequences of certain conduct.